rafegoldberg/classy/readme.md

 ## Usage

-At it's simplest, `classy` normalizes any number of selector strings or arrays of strings and generates a class list.
+At it's simplest, `classy` takes normalizes any number of strings, or nested arrays of strings, and generates a normalized class string.
 By way of demonstration, here's an overly complicated example:

 ```js
 import classy from "classy";
 classy("class1", [["class2"]], ".class3, class4");
 ```

-Which will give you:
+This will give you:

 ```js
 "class1 class2 class3 class4"